 9. Is It Possible to Do This Trek During Winter?

-Yes, the trek is doable in winter.
-Mornings and evenings can be chilly, but clear skies often offer stunning mountain views.
+Yes, the trek can be completed in winter.
+Mornings and evenings are cold, but clear winter skies can provide excellent mountain views.
+Warm clothing is essential.

 10. Can Children or Older Travelers Join This Trek?